Ofgem chief executive Jonathan Brearley told MPs the regulator is expecting an energy price cap in October “in the region of £2,800”.

 “This is uncertain; we are only part way through the price cap window, but we are expecting a price cap in October in the region of £2,800.”

-Ofgem’s prediction is a huge leap on April’s price cap increase of 54%, or an increase of £693 a year to £1,971 for those on default tariffs paying by direct debit for the average household.
+Ofgem’s prediction is a further 42% hike on April’s price cap increase of 54%, or an increase of £693 a year to £1,971 for those on default tariffs paying by direct debit for the average household.

 Mr Brearley said future scenarios could include energy prices going even higher if Russia further disrupts gas supplies.